Established 1954

 Tarpon

-something really different; you might like to fish
+to try something really different; you might like to

 OK, that's my name for them; they are actually Gar